 Tip: Users with a Microsoft Windows keyboard can press Windows key + up or down arrow keys to resize a window.

-Tip: To maximize the current window press Alt + Space bar.
-Once the window properties is displayed press X to maximize the window.
+Tip: To maximize the current window press Alt + Spacebar.
+Once the window properties drop-down menu is displayed, press X to maximize the window.

 Note: You cannot resize a window if it is maximized.